 During the 1980s, Swarte steadily gained international recognition.
 As early as 1974, he had some of his work published in Charlie Mensuel in France, and later in that decade he also published his work in the Flemish weekly Humo.
 He took part in the international comic show Salon International de la Bande Dessinée in Angoulême for the first time in 1980, and in 1984, a survey of his work called 'Swarte, Hors Serie' was published by Futuropolis.
 He has regularly made illustrations and covers for the influential US magazine The New Yorker (as well as the strip 'We'll Make It'), and he did contributions to the comic anthologies RAW and Little Lit by Art Spiegelman and Françoise Mouly.
 His work was also featured in the Italian architecture magazine Abitare.

 Throughout his career, Swarte has studied and explored graphical styles and graphical narratives.
 He coined the term "Clear Line" ("Ligne Claire") during a Hergé exhibition in Rotterdam in 1976.
 He described the style through its use of clear lines of the same width, solid and bright coloring and no hatching, all to gain a maximum readability of the drawing.
 The style had its origins in the Brussels school of Hergé in the 1940s, but knew a revival in the 1970s and 1980s, with Swarte as one of its main representatives.
 In Holland, artists like Theo van den Boogaard, Dick Briel and Eric Heuvel have applied the Clear Line in Swarte's footsteps.
 Yves Chaland, Ted Benoit, Serge Clerc and Jean-Claude Floc'h relaunched the style in France, while Chris Ware is one Swarte's main artistic followers in the USA.
 In Belgium, his graphical counterpart can be found in Ever Meulen.
+The French artist Blexbolex also ranks Swarte among his main influences.
 In his illustrated encyclopedic book 'Kop en staart' (De Bezige Bij, 2014), Swarte gave an overview of all aspects of storytelling.
 From character to plot and from oxymoron to catharsis; all is explained with the help of the three blind mice from the British nursery rhyme.